GNOME/gobject-introspection/MSVC.README.rst

 The -Dpython is likely necessary when using multiple Python installations on the system and is necessary when building with Visual Studio 2008~2013 when building with later versions of Meson (which requires Python 3.5+), due to CRT differences.
+Note that for this setting, Python-2.7.x or Python-3.4.x or later is supported.

 When Meson completes configuring and generating the build files, proceed building using Ninja or the generated Visual Studio projects.